 Vince Gill and Gail recorded one of the two duets featured on this album.
 Lovin' Me Too (written by Gail's older brother Ron Davies) was never released as a single, although it remains one of Gail's favorite recordings.
 The other duet partner, J.D.
 Souther, sang with Gail on a Hoyt Axton composition entitled Lion In The Winter.

 Another notable appearance on this album is the voice of Dolly Parton on Unwed Fathers.
 This single was written by John Prine and Bobby Braddock and caused quite a stir with its controversial message.
 Newsweek magazine proclaimed it "The best country record of 1984" and said it would have been a bigger hit had there not been "so many unwed fathers programing the country radio stations."

 This was the first Gail Davies album to be released in Europe.
 Although the song Not A Day Goes By (written by Gail) was never released as a single in the United States, it was played in regular rotation on BBC Radio.
 As a result, RCA label executive Joe Galante arranged for Gail and her band to travel to England to perform at the Wembley Festival.
 Among the members of her band were Kevin Welch, Gary Nicholson, Jack Sundrud and Wally Wilson.

-Although currently out of print, this vinyl LP can still be obtained at vintage record stores like the Great Escape or Jack Lawrence Record Shop in Nashville: 615/256-9240.
-You can receive a FREE CD of this album when you join Gail's International Fan Club.
-Click here for more details.
+Although currently out of print, this vinyl LP can still be obtained at vintage record stores like The Great Escape.